casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/full-installation-tutorial.md

 # Installing an NFT Contract using the Rust Casper Client

-This documentation will guide you through the process of installing and interacting with an instance of the CEP-78 enhanced NFT standard contract through Casper's Rust CLI client.
-The contract code installs an instance of CEP-78 as per session arguments provided at the time of installation.
+This documentation will guide you through installing and interacting with an instance of the CEP-78 enhanced NFT standard contract through Casper's Rust CLI client.
+The contract code installs an instance of CEP-78 given the session arguments provided.
 It requires a minimum Rust version of `1.63.0`.
 The code for this tutorial is available in [GitHub](https://github.com/casper-ecosystem/cep-78-enhanced-nft/).
 A portion of this tutorial reviews the [contract](../../../contract/src/main.rs).

 Information on the modalities used throughout this installation process can be found in the [modalities documentation](modalities.md).